schncl/Compstats_proj/README.md

 - **Small Datasets:** BLMs outperform BNNs due to better generalization and stability.
 BLMs show better convergence and are more robust in small-sample settings.
 - **High-Dimensional Tasks:** BNNs provide the necessary flexibility, albeit at a computational cost.

-### Recommendations
-**Choose Bayesian Methods When**:

-- Uncertainty quantification and interpretability are crucial.
-- Data is scarce or noisy, and domain expertise can inform priors.
-- Robustness to overfitting is a priority.

-**Avoid Bayesian Methods If**:

-- Real-time or computational efficiency is critical.
-- Interpretability is unnecessary, and data is abundant.

 ---